 Occasionally, procedural errors at the trial court level, whether in cases brought in state courts in Texas or in federal court in matters tried under the Hague Convention, provide litigants with the opportunity to appeal a trial judge’s decision.
 Appeals are extremely challenging, however, and require an experienced legal team.

-Laura Dale & Associates, provides representation in family law matters brought before the Courts of Appeal in the state of Texas, and in federal appellate courts in cases brought under The Hague Convention on the Civil Aspects of International Child Abduction.
+Laura Dale & Associates, our Houston-based family law appellate attorneys provide representation in family law matters brought before the Courts of Appeal in the state of Texas, and in federal appellate courts in cases brought under The Hague Convention on the Civil Aspects of International Child Abduction.
 To consult a Houston family law appellate attorney, please call 713-574-7952 or email us.

 The Grounds For Appeal